- Home

 FPMT.org and Mandala Publications brings you news of Lama Zopa Rinpoche and of activities, teachings, and events from over 160 FPMT centers, projects, and services around the globe.
 If you like what you read, consider becoming a Friend of FPMT, which supports our work.

-For information about Tushita Meditation Centre in Dharamsala, India visit their website:
+For more information about Shantideva Study Group visit their website:

 FPMT.org and Mandala Publications brings you news of Lama Zopa Rinpoche and of activities, teachings, and events from over 160 FPMT centers, projects, and services around the globe.
 If you like what you read, consider becoming a Friend of FPMT, which supports our work.